kazurayam/junit4ks/README.md

 - 5th release v1.6.2 at 21 Feb 2024

-## What is this?

-This is a simple [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
-You can download the zip file from [Releases](https://github.com/kazurayam/RunningJUnitInKatalonStudio/releases) page, unzip it, open it with your Katalon Studio.

-The first version was developed in April 2018 using Katalong Studio version 5.4.2, and later rewritten in January 2019 using version 5.10.1.

-This demo will show you how to run JUnit4-based unit tests to verify your Custom Keywords within Katalon Studio.

-The 2nd release provides a custom Keyword class [`com.kazurayam.ksbackyard.junit.JUnitCustomKeywords`](Keywords/com/kazurayam/ksbackyard/junit/JUnitCustomKeywords.groovy) with a method `runWithJUnitRunner`.
-Your Test Case can call this method as a usual custom keyword and execute your JUnit-based tests within Katalon Studio.

 ## Problem to solve

 I wanted to develop a set of Custom Keywords in a Katalon Studio project.
 See a post in the Katalon Forum: [Taking entire page screenshot using AShot in Katalon Studio](https://forum.katalon.com/t/taking-entire-page-screenshot-using-ashot-in-katalon-studio/12429) for the background story.
 My custom keywords were expected to be large and complexed, therefore bug-prone.
 I wanted to execute thorough unit-testing on my Groovy classes using [JUnit4](https://junit.org/junit4/) framework.